-- C21 No new driveways are permitted from Clovelly Street. - Repealed by which are a side to the side t C22 Existing driveway arrangements are to be retained for the single storey semi-detached dwelling (that is, parking within open carports at the side behind the front wall of the
+- C21 No new driveways are permitted from Clovelly Street. - C22 Existing driveway arrangements are to be retained for the single storey semi-detached dwelling (that is, parking within open carports at the side behind the front wall of the dwelling.